Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: I_Love_Bull_Terriers, Pixabay

-There aren’t too many types of dog toys that cater specifically to the desire to dig.
-But some toys encourage or require the use of claws and exercise the dog’s brain.
-This type of activity can keep an active dog’s attention and either fuel their desire to think or stop them thinking about digging.
+There aren’t many dog toys that cater specifically to the desire to dig.
+However, some encourage or require claws and exercise the dog’s brain.
+This type of activity can keep an active dog’s attention and either fuel their desire to think or stop them from thinking about digging.

-• Puzzle Toys – Puzzle toys are another great way to keep a dog busy and because they carry the promise of a tasty treat at the successful completion of the puzzle, they will keep a dog’s attention.
-They can vary in difficulty, and you may need to advance from basic puzzle toys to more complex ones as your dog becomes more experienced, but many puzzle toys also require the use of your dog’s claws and paws, which can also help meet the desire for digging.
+• Puzzle Toys – Puzzle toys are another great way to keep a dog busy, and because they carry the promise of a tasty treat at the successful completion of the puzzle, they will keep a dog’s attention.
+They vary in difficulty, and you may need to advance from basic puzzle toys to more complex ones as your dog becomes more experienced, but many puzzle toys also require using your dog’s claws and paws, which can help meet the desire for digging.

-• Lick Mats – Lick mats are generally used to slow down fast eaters, but they are designed to be sturdy and resilient to chewing and scratching, which makes them suitable for diggers as well.
+• Lick Mats – Lick mats are generally used to slow down fast eaters, but they are sturdy and resilient to chewing and scratching, which makes them suitable for diggers as well.

-• Cave Beds – A lot of diggers not only enjoy digging at the ground, but they will dig up the cushions from the couch and chairs so they can hide underneath.
+• Cave Beds – Some dogs dig up the cushions on the couch and chairs so they can hide underneath.
 It’s amusing to watch until somebody accidentally sits on their Dachshund.
-A cave bed is comfortable and warm, and it allows your natural digger to meet its desire to dig things up and hide underneath.
+A cave bed is comfortable and warm, and it allows your natural digger to satisfy their desire to dig things up and hide underneath.

 What to Look For